How melatonin may help anxiety (and when to avoid it)

 What is melatonin?

 Melatonin is a hormone that’s naturally produced by your body.
-It helps regulate your body’s internal clock so that your sleep-wake pattern lines up with the earth’s 24 hour day.
+It helps regulate your body’s internal clock so that your sleep-wake pattern lines up with the earth’s 24 hour day, so you can sleep when it’s dark at night and stay awake during the daytime.

 Your body starts producing higher melatonin levels when the sun goes down and slows its production as the sun rises.
 This cycle follows a circadian rhythm, meaning that the body’s built-in process mirrors the earth’s daily rotation.